New York University vs University of Southern California

 The Verdict

-University of Southern California has a meaningfully higher ROI score (91 vs 84).
-Graduates earn more relative to cost, and the financial return is somewhat stronger.
-That said, if New York University offers a significantly better program in your intended major, it could still be the better financial choice for you specifically.
+University of Southern California has the clearly stronger ROI here (91 vs 84) - graduates earn more for what they paid, and the return is somewhat better.
+That said, if New York University is the stronger school for your intended major, that can outweigh the gap for you specifically.

 Want to personalize these numbers?